joarguet0217/azure-docs/articles/network-watcher/required-rbac-permissions.md

 > | Microsoft.Insights/dataCollectionEndpoints/delete <sup>1</sup> | Delete a data collection endpoint |

 <sup>1</sup> Only required when using traffic analytics to analyze virtual network flow logs.
 For more information, see [Data collection rules in Azure Monitor](/azure/azure-monitor/essentials/data-collection-rule-overview?toc=/azure/network-watcher/toc.json) and [Data collection endpoints in Azure Monitor](/azure/azure-monitor/essentials/data-collection-endpoint-overview?toc=/azure/network-watcher/toc.json).

+***Scope Requirement Not Documented Clearly:

+The documentation does not specify that the following permissions must be granted explicitly at the subscription level for Traffic Analytics:
+Microsoft.Insights/dataCollectionRules/read
+Microsoft.Insights/dataCollectionRules/write
+Microsoft.Insights/dataCollectionRules/delete
+Microsoft.Insights/dataCollectionEndpoints/read
+Microsoft.Insights/dataCollectionEndpoints/write
+Microsoft.Insights/dataCollectionEndpoints/delete
+Assigning these permissions at the resource, resource group, or management group level was insufficient, even when using built-in roles like Owner, Contributor, and Monitoring Contributor, or custom roles that included the required actions. **

 [!INCLUDE [Traffic analytics resources](../../includes/network-watcher-traffic-analytics-resources.md)]